turingschool/curriculum/source/events/gschool0/feed_engine.markdown

 ### Live Stream

 Not able to join us in person?
-Check out the Live Stream at https://new.livestream.com/accounts/1384078/events/1187453
+[Pull up the Live Stream](https://new.livestream.com/accounts/1384078/events/1187453).

 ### Original Assignment